vit0rr/obsidian-notes/Compiler/Machine Code for Beginners/1- What is machine code?.md

 Left, is a part of a machine code program in hex.
 The hex numbers system has sixteen digits and uses the symbol 0-9 and A-F to represent the numbers 0 to 15.
 The hex number at the beginning of each line of the program is an instruction (3E).

 On right, is the same program but in assembly language.
 The mnemonic LD A (load A), means the same as hex number 3E.
 In both these programs, each line contains an instruction which is the equivalent of a single instruction in the computer's own code.

+**Assembler** is a program which translate the mnemonics into the computer's code.
+And, there's also a program called **hex loader** to do the same, but for hex.